mrosyidridho06/mrosyidridho06/README.md

 ### Hi there 👋
 - 🔭 IT Staff at PT.
-Samudra Maju Perkasa
+KTC Coal Mining & Energy
 - 🌱 I’m currently learning Laravel, Cisco, Sangfor, Mikrotik, Ubiquity
 - 📫 How to reach me: rridho335@gmail.com